rahulingle92/COVID-19-ETL_data_pipeline/README.md

 ![Image_1](https://github.com/rahulingle92/COVID-19-ETL_data_pipeline/assets/44425377/df821e06-7b7b-4f3f-a195-bd597c7ed8e2)

-In this project we ingested the data of COVID 19 from ECDC ( European center for Disease control and Prevention).
-This data is ingested to Azure data Factory in two Modes

 ![Goal of the project](https://github.com/rahulingle92/COVID-19-ETL_data_pipeline/assets/44425377/1a66c120-7146-4a87-8f30-3a2aa551dc27)

 ### The Datasets' source
-In this project, The dataset is ingested to Azure Data Factory from two sources: first dataset is ingested from Azure Blob storage and other dataset is ingested from http i.e website of European Centre for Disease Prevention and Control (ECDC)
+In this project, The dataset is ingested to Azure Data Factory from two sources: first dataset is ingested from Azure Blob storage and other dataset is ingested from http i.e website of European Centre for Disease Prevention and Control (ECDC).
+We received following details  from the ECDC  website:
+ * Confirmed Cases on daily basis
+ * Mortality due to COVID 19 on daily basis
+ * Hospitalization / ICU cases
+ * Testing Numbers
+and we received  following details from Eurostat website :
+ * Country's Population by Age Group

+### The Datalake that we built with following data to help the data Scientist to predict the spread of the virus/ Mortality:
+ * Confirmed Cases on daily basis
+ * Mortality due to COVID 19 on daily basis
+ * Hospitalization / ICU cases
+ * Testing Numbers
+ * Country's Population by Age Group
+The Data Warehouse that we built with the following data to aid reporting on Trends
+ * Confirmed Cases on daily basis
+ * Mortality due to COVID 19 on daily basis
+ * Hospitalization / ICU cases
+ * Testing Numbers
+ * Country's Population by Age Group

 ![Tools Used](https://github.com/rahulingle92/COVID-19-ETL_data_pipeline/assets/44425377/eb9c40aa-5617-41c9-987e-b3ff71d239ed)